WPManageNinja/paymattic-docs/docs/form-editor/simple-form-templates.md

 ## Creating a Form with Templates

-To learn how to create a form with pre-built templates in Paymattic, follow the steps with the screenshots below –

 First, go to **Paymattic Dashboard** from the **WordPress Left Sidebar**, click the **Create Form** and you will get three options to create forms.
 These are: